deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 He matched it.
 "Probably not..."

 "So..."
 Xiù licked her lips nervously.
-"What you're saying is...
-We could be the first."
+"What you're saying is...We could be the first."

 Allison laughed and pantomimed scandal.
 “But Xiù!
 The whole *world’s* watching!”